-Depending on how much half way house time I am given I am between ten (eight months half way house) and eighteen months (zero half way house) from leaving here and arriving somewhere where I will begin my reintegration into society.
-With this come many emotions: joy, curiosity, hope, depression, and a dozen more.
+Depending on how much halfway house time I am given I am between ten (eight months half way house) and eighteen months (zero half way house) from leaving here and arriving somewhere where I will begin my reintegration into society.
+With this comes many emotions: joy, curiosity, hope, depression, and a dozen more.
 The one I am feeling most though is FEAR.

 Eighteen months may seem like a long time but, it’s really not.
-I’ve been incarcerated for 56 months and in some ways it has dragged slowly and others it has flown by.
-It’s already been three months since the potential half way house timing was communicated to me.
+I’ve been incarcerated for 56 months and in some ways it has dragged slowly and in other ways it has flown by.
+It’s already been three months since the potential halfway house timing was communicated to me.

 I’m in count down mode.
 I’m looking at the future now.